aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppt-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to MHTML via C++ or Online App" h2="PPT  to MHTML File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPT file to MHTML within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to MHTML.
+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create them.
+However, the PDF format is not suitable for all applications.
+For example, when creating web pages, the HTML format is preferred.
+In such cases, it is necessary to convert the PDF file to HTML.

+<h2>How Aspose.Total helps for ppt to mhtml conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate and convert various file formats within their C++ applications.
+It includes APIs for manipulating PowerPoint presentations, Excel spreadsheets, Word documents, PDFs, and more.
+With Aspose.Total for C++, you can easily convert a PowerPoint presentation to MHTML in two simple steps.

+Firstly, you can use the Aspose.Slides for C++ API to export the PowerPoint presentation to HTML.
+This API provides a range of features for manipulating PowerPoint presentations, including the ability to export presentations to HTML.

+Once the presentation has been exported to HTML, you can use the Aspose.Cells for C++ API to convert the HTML to MHTML.
+This API provides a range of features for manipulating Excel spreadsheets, including the ability to convert HTML to MHTML.

+By using Aspose.Total for C++, you can easily convert a PowerPoint presentation to MHTML within your C++ applications.
+This makes it easy to create web pages from PowerPoint presentations, without having to manually convert the files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}